-and by the territorial government, and the inhabitants fully held by them in any of the States or Territorie 4.
+One square, first asertio (Fourteen lines or under make a square.)
+Contracts will be entered into with yearly, half-yearly and quarterly advertisers, at a reduction from be above No deduction from the regular rates for advertisement inserted in the Weekly Edition.
+No 93 and by the territorial government and the inhabitants, of the several Confederate States and Territories shall have the right to take such territory and slaves law fully held by them in any of the States or Territories 4.
 The Confederate States shall guarantee to every State that now is or hereafter may become a member of this Confederacy a Republican form of government, and shall protect each of them against invasion; and on application of the Legislature (or of the Executive when the Legislature is not in session) against domes- ARTICLE V .- Section 1.

-be agreed on by the said convention-voting by States-and the same be ratified by the Legislatures of two-thirds of the several States, or by conventions in two-thirds thereof-as the one or the other mode of ratification may be proposed by the general convention-they shall henceforward form a part of this Constitution.
-But no States shall, without its consent, be deprived of its equal representation in the ARTICLE VI.

-1. The Government established by the Constitution the successor of the provisional government of the Confederate States of America, and all the laws passed by the latter shall continue in force until the same shall be repealed or modified; and all the officers apsuccessors are appointed and qualified, or the offices 2.
-All debts contracted and engagements entered into before the adoption of this constitution shall be 3.
+assembled in their several conventions, the Congress shall summon a Convention of all the States, to take of two-thirds of the several States, or by conventions in two-thirds thereof-as the one or the other mode of ratification may be proposed by the general convention-they shall henceforward form a part of this Constitution.
+But no States shall, without its consent, be deprived of its equal representation in the is the successor of the provisional government of the Confederate States of America, and all the laws passed by the latter shall continue in force until the same shall be repealed or modified; and all the officers appointed by the same shall remain in office until their successors are appointed and qualified, or the offices 2.
+All debts contracted and engagements entered into before the adoption of this constitution shall be as valid against the Confederate States under this 3.
 This constitution, and the laws of the Confederate States, made in persuance thereof, and all treaties made, or which shall be made under the authority of the Confederate States, shall be the supreme law of the land; and the judges in every State shall be bound thereby, anything in the constitution or laws 4.
-The Senators and Representatives before menioned, and the members of the several State Legislatures, and all executive and judicial officers, both of the Co federate States and of the several States, shall be bound by eath or affirmation to support this constitution, but no religous test shall ever be required as a qualification to any office or public trust under the 5.
-The enumeration, in the constitution, of certain rights, shall not be construed to deny or disparage 6.
-The powers not delegated to the Confederate ARTICLE VII.
+The Senators and Representatives before mentioned, and the members of the several State Legislatures, and all executive and judicial officers, both of the Co-federate States and of the several States, shall be bound by oath or affirmation to support this constitution, but no religous test shall ever be required as a qualification to any office or public trust under the 5.
+The enumeration, in the constitution, of certain rights, shall not be construed to deny or disparage others retained by the people of the several States.
+6. The powers not delegated to the Confederate ARTICLE VII.